 Most of the major industries in the Netherlands are situated in the country's western regions.
 The Port of Rotterdam is one of the biggest ports in the world.
-The railway line, the 'Betuweroute', ensures fast and efficient transport from the port to the European hinterland.
-Utrecht is a central traffic junction and Schiphol, the main Dutch airport, is growing at a rapid rate.
+The railway line, the 'Betuweroute', ensures fast and efficient transport from the port to the European hinterland, including Central and Eastern Europe and even China.
+Utrecht is a central traffic junction and Schiphol is also home to the main Dutch airport which is also one of the world's biggest hub-airports.
+Eindhoven, in the southern part of the Netherlands, is known as 'Brainport' for high tech companies.
 The Low Lands, as the Netherlands is also known, play an extremely important role in the functioning of the transport artery.